-^{} Students in Fall, Semester 5 (AT 651- Advanced Athletic Training Clinical 1) are also taking AT 631- Interprofessional Practice where students are obtaining clinical education experiences at IPE or mini-rotations, simultaneously.
++ Students in Fall, Semester 5 (AT 651- Advanced Athletic Training Clinical 1) are also taking AT 631- Interprofessional Practice where students are obtaining clinical education experiences at IPE or mini-rotations, simultaneously.
 There is a reduction in clinical hour requirements due to additional clinical assignments.

-- > Students must not perform skills on patients that have not been taught and evaluated by a preceptor or class instructor. - Each ATS will inform their individual preceptor of their class schedule prior to the beginning of each semester. - > Students should make a concerted effort to minimize conflicts such as outside work and other activities, which must not interfere with clinical assignments. - Clinical assignments may include activities in the early mornings, evenings, and on weekends. - All ATS are responsible for attending the learning activities associated with their clinical assignment.
+- Students must have a minimum of one day off in every seven day period except when logging hours during the immersive experience.
+It is the responsibility of the student to insure that they do not log hours on seven consecutive days.
+Shortage of clinical education experience hours are handled on a case-by-case basis. - Students must not perform skills on patients that have not been taught and evaluated by a preceptor or class instructor. - Each ATS will inform their individual preceptor of their class schedule prior to the beginning of each semester. - Students should make a concerted effort to minimize conflicts such as outside work and other activities, which must not interfere with clinical assignments. - > Clinical assignments may include activities in the early mornings, evenings, and on weekends. - All ATS are responsible for attending the learning activities associated with their clinical assignment.
 Students should contact their preceptor if they will be absent from an assigned activity. - > All ATS are responsible for recording clinical hours.
 All hours must be approved by their preceptor. - Clinical hours must be entered in ATrack at assigned intervals.
-Students are responsible for maintaining a copy for their own records. - All hours that involve clinical education or any athletic training related activities in a clinical education setting under supervision of a preceptor should be documented by the ATS, verified by the preceptor, and entered in ATrack. - > During your clinical assignments there will be periods of "down time" where you are not involved in clinical education and are not performing athletic training related duties (eg. travel to away events, athletes are in meetings, meal breaks).
+Students are responsible for maintaining a copy for their own records. - All hours that involve clinical education or any athletic training related activities in a clinical education setting under supervision of a preceptor should be documented by the ATS, verified by the preceptor, and entered in ATrack. - During your clinical assignments there will be periods of "down time" where you are not involved in clinical education and are not performing athletic training related duties (eg. travel to away events, athletes are in meetings, meal breaks).
 These hours should not be recorded as clinical hours. - Student are required to notify the CCE if they won't be attending clinicals for a full week including spring break or fall break. - All ATS will be evaluated by their preceptor twice each semester.
 A meeting to discuss mid-term evaluations will be held between each student and preceptor. - For urgent care, students who are away from campus during clinical immersion or while traveling as part of their clinical assignment should go to a facility that is covered by his/her insurance plan.
 And for emergency care, students should visit the most appropriate emergency care facility. - Students who are learning in remote clinical sites may reach CAPS for counseling via telephone.
 If they have met with a counselor previously then the student will connected with their counselor.
 For those seeking counseling for the first time, CAPS will help them find a counselor in the area where they are living.

 For after-hours counseling, students can call Mercer Police who will connect them to a counselor who is on call.

-CLINICAL SUPERVISION POLICY
+CLINICAL SUPERVISION POLICY MERCER UNIVERSITY MAT PROGRAM